TheThingsNetwork/docs/_guides/arduino/_api.md

 - `int fsb = DEFAULT_FSB` **TODO**

 ## Method: init
-Initialise the library with the streams it should communicate with.
+Initialize the library with the streams it should communicate with.

 ```c
 void init(Stream& modemStream, Stream& debugStream);